-If you’ve suffered through a natural disaster, you might be familiar with the Federal Emergency Management Agency, or FEMA.
-This agency is meant to aid people who end up homeless or in need of money for disaster-related expenses directly following a flood, hurricane, or other catastrophe.
+If you’ve suffered a natural disaster, you might be familiar with the Federal Emergency Management Agency or FEMA.
+This agency is meant to aid people who end up homeless or need money for disaster-related expenses directly following a flood, hurricane, or other catastrophes.

 Simply put, anyone who intentionally lies on a FEMA application is committing FEMA fraud.
 Some examples of FEMA scams include filing a claim in someone else’s name or requesting aid to repair a house that was never damaged by a disaster.

-FEMA fraud investigations are important because fraudulent FEMA claims take money away from people who really need it.
+FEMA fraud investigations are essential because fraudulent FEMA claims take money away from people who need it.
 For this reason, the consequences of FEMA fraud can be steep.
-If you’re convicted with this felony, you could go to prison for up to 30 years and be fined up to $250,000.
+If you’re convicted of this felony, you could go to prison for up to 30 years and be fined up to $250,000.

-Once you know why disaster fraud is so detrimental, you will understand why FEMA whistleblowers report this type of suspected fraud.
+If you’re wondering how to report FEMA fraud, keep reading.
+Once you know why disaster fraud is so detrimental, you will understand why FEMA whistleblowers report these fraudulent FEMA claims.